What is Zollinger-Ellison syndrome?

-The signs and symptoms of Zollinger-Ellison syndrome include:
+The signs and symptoms are similar to those of a peptic ulcer and include:

-- Discomfort in the upper abdomen
+- discomfort in the upper abdomen

-- Burning and aching sensation in the upper abdomen
+- burning and aching sensation in the upper abdomen

-- Bleeding in the digestive tract
+- bleeding in the digestive tract

-- General weakness
+- general weakness

-- Unintentional weight loss
+- unintentional weight loss

 As well as causing excess acid production, the gastrinomas may be malignant, or cancerous.
 The cancer can spread to other parts of the body, most commonly to nearby lymph nodes or the liver.